PaoReen5/project-practice/frontend/README.md

 # Week 11 Frontend Development
 </div>

-<p style="text-indent: 500em;">In Week 11, we focused on building the frontend structure of our e-commerce website NextGen Hardware.
+In Week 11, we focused on building the frontend structure of our e-commerce website NextGen Hardware.
 This marked the transition from planning and design to actual implementation.
-We started designing the user interface by creating several key pages.</p>
+We started designing the user interface by creating several key pages.

 ---